rgilks/comprehendo/README.md

   - Default limit: **100 requests per hour** per IP to the exercise generation endpoint (`POST /api/exercise`).
   - Applies to all users (anonymous and logged-in).
   - Implemented in `app/actions/exercise.ts` via the `checkRateLimit` function.
-  - Exceeding the limit logs a warning to Sentry (if configured) and blocks the request.
+  - Exceeding the limit logs blocks the request.
   - Adjust `MAX_REQUESTS_PER_HOUR` in `app/actions/exercise.ts`.
 - **Database Caching**:
   - Successful AI-generated exercises (passage, question, choices, explanation) are stored in the `quiz` SQLite table.